nodet/git-check/readme.md

        git check -v

-Show the commits between the specified reference (or HEAD) and the earliest commit that appears on 'origin' or another specified remote.
+Show the commits between the specified reference (or HEAD) and the earliest commit that appears on 'origin', whatever remote that branch is configured to push to, or another specified remote.

   -h     Show this help message.
   -v     Show version number.
   -d     Print debugging messages.
-  -r     Consider the specified remote instead of 'origin'.
+  -r     Consider the specified remote.
   -l     Command to use to log the commits.
          Defaults to the value of $GIT_CHECK_LOG_CMD, and 'log --oneline' if that variable is not set.